 Not only lettuce but other greens that you can grow year around indoors!

-I guess I forgot you'll need a home for your lettuce tray once you've seeded it.
+Don’t forget you’d need a home for your lettuce tray once you’ve seeded it.
 I use a cheap plastic rack, but you can get a fancier rack, use a table, end table, or any flat area where you can place a light over the tray.